 Alan Bergo

-Don't worry they won't break into your yard and plant themselves.
 Each variety is a little different, so calling them all insipid is painting with a pretty broad stroke.
-The point is that they're a unique fruit that can take the place of blueberries and are much easier to grow.
+The point is that they're a unique fruit that can take the place of blueberries, are much easier to grow, and are available before anything else.